-Wang et al. (2021)’s analysis of the Wetscapes fen sites suggested that seasonal dynamics played a minor role in prokaryotic community composition and functional guild activity (including nitrogen cycling), which was attributed to stable site hydrology [21].
+Wang et al. (2021)’s analysis of the fen peatlands suggested that seasonal dynamics played a minor role in prokaryotic community composition and functional guild activity (including nitrogen cycling), which was attributed to stable site hydrology [21].
 This finding is supported by Berendt & Wrage-Moenning (2023), which found that in the same sites fluctuating water content in peat soils increased N₂O emissions [22].
 Accordingly, during the drought of summer 2018, the prokaryotic and eukaryotic microbiomes at the sites displayed significant increases in stress-response functions, indicating that the seasonal dynamics of these fen microbiomes were sensitive to extreme weather changes [23, 24].
 Although water table was not correlated with N₂O emissions in these sites, there was a positive correlation between N₂O emissions and soil ammonium concentration; additionally, N₂O fluxes increased after August 2018 during drought conditions [25].
 The unclear trends in nitrous oxide emissions throughout the 2018 and 2019 drought cycles indicates the need to analyze the response of nitrogen-cycling microbiomes to these conditions, in order to better understand the links between climactic extremes, microbial communities and greenhouse gas emissions.

 Central Europe was subject to extreme water table fluctuations during the drought of 2018, which caused a 112 Gt deficit in landscape water mass and a 50% decrease in ecosystem CO₂ uptake [9, 26].
 While there was no comparison for the 2018 drought in paleo-reconstructions dating back to 1500 CE, projections indicate that such events could become normal as early as 2043 [27].
 This was immediately confirmed by the subsequent 2019 drought, during which the landscape water deficit across central Europe was an even more extreme 145 Gt [26].
 Rewetted peatlands in northeastern Germany experienced disruptions in ecosystem functioning from increased aerobic methanotroph abundance and a corresponding decrease in methane emissions [28], to increased vegetation growth that differentially altered CO2 fluxes across sites depending on respiration and photosynthetic uptake rates [29].
-However, there has been no studies to date studying the impact of these extreme drought cycles on nitrification in central European peatlands, which is vital to understand drought impacts on peatland ecosystem functions from carbon storage to greenhouse gas emissions.
+However, there has been no studies to date investigating the impact of these extreme drought cycles on nitrification in central European peatlands, which is vital to understand drought impacts on peatland ecosystem functions from carbon storage to greenhouse gas emissions.

 Prior studies have been inconclusive in determining a standard drought response from ammonia oxidizing microbes; further, no studies to date have described such dynamics in rewetted temperate fens.
 Research across several landscapes indicates an increased abundance of AOB during drought conditions [30–33].
 However, trends in AOA abundance during drought is less clear, with evidence for both increasing and decreasing abundance [30, 32–34].
 There has been research to support an increase in ammonia oxidizers during drought in alpine peatlands on the Zoige Plateau; however, to date there has been no study differentiating between bacterial and archaeal amo in peatland ecosystems [35].
 It is unclear how the response of archaeal and bacterial ammonia oxidizers differ under drought conditions in rewetted fens.
 The vast variation in nitrous oxide emissions across temperate rewetted fens (from 2.3 - 27.4 kg N ha⁻¹a⁻¹) indicates the close relationship between water table depth, soil pore oxygen content, and substrate availability [4].
 Therefore, in order to understand the role of rewetted fens in greenhouse gas exchange during increasingly frequent drought events, it is necessary to understand dynamics in ammonia oxidizers as the key facilitators of nitrogen mineralization.